Fundamental Theory of Torsion Gravity: Conclusion

-All over the work, there are several assumptions that have been taken into account, such as for instance the fact that, in conditions in which a collective system of spinors was considered, we assumed that they form condensates, which may be reasonable, but not proven; or we assumed that the torsion mass is large enough to allow the effective limits, but despite this may be reasonable since we have not detected torsion yet as an elementary particle, it may still be that torsion has small mass, but that nevertheless it couples to everything weakly.
-And in discussing what is the general behaviour of solutions, we assumed very little influence of external fields, and this is also an unphysical requirement.
-Studying the validity of these limits has to be done for the treatment to become more reliable.
+All over the work, there are several assumptions that have been taken into account, such as for instance the fact that, in conditions in which a collective system of spinors was considered, we assumed that they form condensates, which may be reasonable, but not proven.
+Or we assumed that the torsion mass is large enough to allow the effective limits, but despite this may be reasonable since we have not detected torsion yet as an elementary particle, it may still be that torsion has small mass, but that nevertheless it couples to everything very weakly indeed.

-Then, there are problems which we have left aside altogether, like the problem of discrete transformations and their violation, giving matter/antimatter asymmetry, for which we suspect that the torsion may have something to tell us, but we never ventured into this type of problems due to the mundane reason of simple lack of time.
+Then, there are problems which we have left aside altogether, like the problem of discrete transformations and their violation, giving matter/antimatter asymmetry and for which we suspect that torsion has something to tell.

-Therefore, opportunity for future works might span a large variety of domains, starting from making all results we discussed here more reliable, or complementing them to a greater extent, and reach some yet untackled cases.

-An additional problem that torsion gravity has is the fact that there is an astonishingly small number of people working in this domain, and as of this writing, a search in INSPIRE with keywords ``torsion'' and ``spinor'' is popping out less than $450$ items, a record that is too far from being competitive with any other area of research.

-Clearly, progress is faster when there is a critical mass of people working together with a common goal.

-In this work we have tried to present what we believe to be the full range of applications that torsion and spin, and their coupling, could have in modern physics, and if, on the one hand, we hope to have clearly made a case for not neglecting the torsional effects on spinorial dynamics, on the other hand, there is still a long way to have these general indications commuted into solid evidence, further completed withing a comprehensive theory, and the effort of a larger number of people would be productive.